Enumclaw, Washington: Tourism

 Enumclaw is the gateway to Mount Rainier National Park and the Crystal Mountain ski area.
 It is located along the Chinook Scenic Byway (SR 410), which provides seasonal access to the Yakima Valley and Eastern Washington.
 Enumclaw has four state parks in close proximity: Nolte, Flaming Geyser, Kanaskat Palmer, and Federation Forest.
 Enumclaw has become a basecamp for those wanting to ski at Crystal or hike Mt.
 Rainier during day and play at night.
 Enumclaw is well known for the King County Fair (the oldest county fair west of the Mississippi), Scottish Highland Games, AKC dog show (largest in the nation), Sundays on Cole festival every Sunday during the summer and the huge Sidewalk Street Fair the runs the third week in July.
 Enumclaw, in partnership with King County is just completing the last section of bike trail and a bridge that will connect Enumclaw to Puyallup with 23 miles of trail.

 Crime

 According to the FBI's latest crime report (2023 data, issued in 2023), out of 281 cities in Washington State, Enumclaw is the 16th safest city for violent and property crimes.
-The Enumclaw City Council has continued to make policing a priority by increasing the departments budget, focusing on training and equipment.
+The Enumclaw City Council has continued to make policing a priority by increasing the department's budget, focusing on training and equipment.
+It is also the location of the Enumclaw horse sex case, which has become a joke on the internet for its bizarre and disturbing nature.